Whistle (2003 film)

-Whistle is a 2003 Indian Tamil-language slasher film directed by J. D.–Jerry, which is a remake of Urban Legend (1998).
-The film stars debutant Vikramaditya, Gayathri Raguram, and Sherin alongside Vivek, Dhivyadarshini, Livingston, Bhanu Chander, Mayuri, and Vaishnavi, among others, in supporting roles.
-Although the film was an average grosser, its music, composed by D. Imman, became successful.
-Vivek's comedy track is based on Mel Gibson's act in What Women Want (2000).
+Whistle is a 2003 Indian Tamil-language slasher film written and directed by J. D.–Jerry, which is based on the English-language film Urban Legend (1998).
+The film stars debutant Vikramaditya, Gayathri Raguram and Sherin in the lead roles, alongside Vivek, Dhivyadarshini, Livingston, Bhanu Chander, Mayuri, and Vaishnavi in supporting roles.
+It is set in a college campus where a series of murders take place.

+Whistle was released on 4 July 2003.
+While the film is primarily based on Urban Legend, Vivek's comedy track is based on Mel Gibson's act in What Women Want (2000).